krishnasai89/Python-p-2/QR Code Generative/README.md

 ## Installing required python packages
+*we need to download important packages for this application.*

+*Open your terminal and run the following command.*
 - qrcode:
 *qrcode library is a pure Python QR code generator that allows you to create QR codes effortlessly.
 It’s like having a digital stencil for encoding information*